 “Who could stop an attack formed by Rivaldo, Evair and Edmundo?” asked Brazilian magazine Placar in 1994, before providing the simple answer to its own question: “Nobody.”

-The same year Brazil won its tetra in the USA, that 'trio mágico' fired Palmeiras to its fourth and most recent Brasileirão title.
-Laying waste to all defences that dared oppose them, these three players scored 38 of their team’s 58 goals that season.
-They were the sharp end of one of Brazil’s most attractive modern club sides, a team powered by Sampaio, Mazinho and Zinho, and fortified by a backline including the great Roberto Carlos.
+The same year Brazil won its tetra in the USA, that 'trio mágico' fired Palmeiras to its fourth Brasileirão title.
+They laid waste to all defences that dared oppose them, and these three players scored 38 of the team’s 58 goals that season.
+They were the sharp end of one of Brazil’s most attractive modern club sides; a team powered by Sampaio, Mazinho and Zinho, and fortified by a backline including the great Roberto Carlos.

-Perhaps the most notable example of this was their relationship with Parma, a team in which, at the time, Parmalat had already invested significantly, bringing in stars such as Thomas Brolin, Faustino Asprilla and Gianfranco Zola to promote the company through football.
+Perhaps the most notable example of this was their relationship with Parma, a team in which Parmalat had already invested significantly by signing stars such as Tomas Brolin, Faustino Asprilla and Gianfranco Zola to promote the company through football.

-Having become interested in hawking their wares to the Brazilian market, Parmalat wasted no time in developing a local version of calcio’s most nouveau riche outfit.
+Having become interested in hawking their wares to the Brazilian market, Parmalat wasted no time in developing a local version of Calcio’s nouveau-riche outfit.
 There was an obvious candidate for their attention: a club born as Palestra Italia, now known as Palmeiras; a club representing the vast Italian community of São Paulo, Brazil’s biggest city.

 “According to the Brazilian joke, God made São Paulo ugly so that its people would go to work each morning,” says Garry Jenkins in The Beautiful Team, his tribute to the World Cup-winning side of 1970.
 “In reality, it was the Italians who built Brazil’s equivalent of Chicago.”

-Unlike Tozzi, Altafini and Guarisi, Rivellino never represented his boyhood team on the pitch, being enticed away by a fat contract with their fiercest rivals Corinthians, but the point remains: he was 'Italian', so he supported Palmeiras.
+Unlike Tozzi, Altafini and Guarisi, Rivellino never represented his boyhood team on the pitch and was enticed away by a fat contract with their fiercest rivals Corinthians.
+But the point remains: he was 'Italian', so he supported Palmeiras.
 To this day, a defining part of the club’s identity is its Italian heritage, and it was partly this longstanding bond that encouraged Parmalat to finance the Palmeiras revolution.

-On top of this, Palmeiras boasted a dedicated following and good infrastructure, but, significantly, had won nothing for 17 years.
+On top of this, Palmeiras boasted a dedicated following and good infrastructure, but significantly they had won nothing for 17 years.
 By investing in a popular club going through a lean spell, Parmalat bought itself a free hand to dictate business within the organisation.